lewagon/dotfiles/05-Rails/02-Rails-CRUD/01-Rails-Task-Manager/README.md

 1. As a user, I can list tasks
 1. As a user, I can view the details of a task
-1. As a user, I can add a task in my To Do list
+1. As a user, I can add a new task
-1. As a user, I can edit the details of a task
+1. As a user, I can edit a task (mark as completed / update title & details)
-1. As a user, I can remove a task from my To Do list
+1. As a user, I can remove a task

 In this challenge, you will meet your old friend [**Active Record**](http://guides.rubyonrails.org/active_record_basics.html) again, which is Rails' ORM.